(Updated January of 2019)

 In addition to his coaching accomplishments, Whall was previously certified as a PGA Advanced Professional and holds numerous qualifications in golf psychology, putting, short game coaching and club hitting.

-FIRST SEASON WITH THE SEMINOLE WOMEN
+AN OUTSTANDING FIRST SEASON WITH THE SEMINOLE WOMEN

 Whall helped the Seminole women to their 13th consecutive NCAA Regional Championship appearance and to the second best finish in school history (tied for 12th) in the NCAA Championship Finals in his first season at Florida State.
 The Seminoles finished second in the NCAA Tallahassee Regional (tied for the best regional finish in school history), finished second in the ACC Championship (tied for the best ACC Championship finish in school history) and earned seven top‐5 team finishes in 11 events.